September is Women in Medicine Month.

 Why are more women entering medicine?

 In general women still lag in entering the STEM fields– science, technology, engineering, math.
 But I think the most important factor spurring more women to enter medicine is the powerful example set by previous women physicians who have paved the way for us who entered medicine later.
-These include

 Dr. Elizabeth Blackwell